OMA elections: Frequently asked questions

 Voting

-Members are invited to vote for three physician board directors, one non-physician board directors and any of their elected constituency leader positions (e.g., district or section officers) that require a vote this year.
+Members are invited to vote for four physician board directors, one President-Elect candidate and any of their elected constituency leader positions (e.g., district or section officers) that require a vote this year.
 When a member logs into the voting system, they will see all the polls they are eligible to vote in.

 Members may visit the OMA Elections web page at any time during the voting period to access the link to the BigPulse voting platform.
 Each member has a confidential voting account they can access with their OMA login credentials (OMA number or the email address on file with their OMA record, and password) via OneLogin.
 The BigPulse system will direct each voter through the polls they are eligible to vote in.